The Basics of What BPA Is

 Is BPA safe?

+Yes, FDA says BPA is safe.
 Based on government research, along with results from other studies, the U.S. Food and Drug Administration (FDA) recently reconfirmed the question “Is BPA Safe?”
-“Yes.”
 In the last several years, U.S. federal government scientists have been conducting in-depth studies to answer key questions and clarify uncertainties about the safety of BPA.
 To date, more than 20 of these studies have been published in the peer-reviewed scientific literature.

 In a study published in the scientific journal Environmental Pollution, scientists analyzed over 140 peer-reviewed studies containing over 85,000 data points from 30 countries to determine how much BPA people are actually exposed to and whether those levels pose a risk to health.
 Their analysis found that, “[i]t is evident that the national and global estimated human BPA daily intakes in this study are two to three orders of magnitude lower than that of the TDI [Tolerable Daily Intake]…recommended by several countries.”